gbockus/VetTopCoder/BLOG.md

 ![form](images/viewer.png).

 ## Third Party Dependancies
 By day I build web application primarily using angularjs.
-So my first instinct was to go with angular via cdn as a technology to build my lightning component.
+So my first instinct was to go with angular via CDN as a technology backing my lightning component.
 However I quickly realized that lightning components do not allow you to load javascript libraries from a source outside of your salesforce domain.
 In order to load a javascript file you need to upload it as a static resource.
-This is done in the developer console of the salesforce.com organization.
+This is done in the setup view of the salesforce.com organization.
 I suggest downloading the dependency you would like to use in your application and creating a zip archive including those resources.
 An additional requirement is that you create a package in your organization.
 The package will be used to reference your static resources.

-For example I ended up using JQuery in my application (angular uses the url for routing to different views in an application and I hadn't figured how to get around that in a lightning component) so I downloaded JQuery and created a zip file that contained the following files:
+For example I ended up using JQuery in my application (angular uses the url for routing to different views in an application and I hadn't figured how to get around that in a lightning component at the time) so I downloaded JQuery and created a zip file that contained the following files:
 - jquery.js
 - jquery.min.js
 - jquery.min.map